KelvinHere/Yoga_Milestone_4/testing.md

 2. **subscribe view**
 - **Valid Requests**
     - Passing a valid lesson_id along with
-        - `subscribe=true` creates subscription to the lesson, and JS updates the buttons from "Subscribe" to "Unsubscribe" and "Sart Lesson" buttons.
+        - `subscribe=true` creates a subscription to the lesson, and JS updates the buttons from "Subscribe" to "Unsubscribe" and "Sart Lesson" buttons.
         - `subscribe=false` unsubscribes from the lessons, and JS updates the buttons from "Unsubscribed" and "Start Lesson" to "Subscribe"

 - **Error and Invalid request handling**
-    - Accesing while logged out redirectes to the sign in page
+    - Accessing while logged out redirects to the sign in page
     - Submit an invalid lesson_id `/lessons/subscriptions/?subscribe=true&lesson_id=INVALID_LESSON_ID` redirects to the lessons page, with the error message "Invalid request, no lessons have been subscribed or unsubscribed to."
     - Altering the subscription status of a lesson using something other than `true` or `false`, redirects to the lessons page and gives the error message "Invalid request, no lessons have been subscribed or unsubscribed to."
     - Submitting a request with invalid arguments, redirects to the lesson page with the error message "Invalid request, no lessons have been subscribed or unsubscribed to."